A TRULY CLIENT-CENTERED LAW FIRM

 Over my forty years of legal practice I have developed a large network of connections, which includes many attorneys from around the world, expert witnesses, mediators and prosecuting attorneys.
 These connections provide me with a wealth of resources, which often prove to be highly beneficial to the results I achieve for my clients.

 I have particularly enjoyed working with my close friend Rod Sisson, whose principal office is in Anchorage, Alaska.
-Rod and I have litigated cases together in California and Alaska, as well as Hawaii, where I have appeared with permission of the courts pro hoc vice.
+Rod and I have litigated cases together in California and Alaska, as well as in Hawaii, where I have appeared with permission of the courts pro hoc vice.
 Rod and I have achieved great success in the cases we have worked on together, which I attribute to our great working relationship, our work ethic and our shared philosophy of putting clients’ interests first.

 My blog posts are aimed to keep my clients, social media follows and my legal update recipients informed, educated and entertained.
-The posts focus on protecting your legal rights, notable changes to the law and the impact it may have on you, as well as the the weird and intriguing legal stories that often go overlooked.
+The posts focus on protecting your legal rights, notable changes to the law and the impact it may have on you, as well as the weird and intriguing legal stories that often go overlooked.

 - May 2016 3